 If you eat a lot of fresh produce, consider doing all the prep work before you put it into the fridge.
 Joanna Wirick of Joanna Organize says the best way to keep an organized fridge is to always pre-dice and slice before you store.

 "I’m all about helping your future self," she says.
-"Wash and cut those fruits and veggies.
-Make the healthy choices the easy ones, and pre-pack healthy snacks in reusable containers."
+"Wash and cut those fruits and veggies for easy access later."

 Dedicate a Shelf to Leftovers